flisanp/ms3-baby-food-recipes/TESTING.md

 - ### *As a site admin I want to be able to add new categories to the site*

-As a site admin you get an additional page in the navbar that's called "Manage Categories".
+When you're logged in as site admin you get an additional page in the navbar that's called "Manage Categories".
 From here the admin can add new categories.

 ![user_story_10](static/images/README/user-stories/user-story-10.png)